Zoe-creator/Cultural-Food/README.md

 #### PostMVP

-- users are allow to like some
+- users are allow to like food
-- uses are allow to delete the posts
--shows more info when the mouse is hover on home page,  and the pic becomes more transparent
+- shows more info when the mouse is hover on home page,  and the pic becomes more transparent